 BEING ATTENTIVE TO OTHERS

-Being present and attentive to those I’m dealing with on a day-to-day basis, whether a family member or a customer calling in to place an order.
+Being present and attentive to those I’m dealing with daily, whether a family member or a customer calling in to place an order.
 Slowing down and participating in mindful listening, not just trying to interject my two cents.
 Appreciate the people I get the privilege of interacting with instead of just being on auto-pilot.
 Making eye contact and being present instead of rushing off to complete the next item on my to-do list.
 Covid has helped me slow down, and I am grateful for that.

 Self-compassion is a new idea for me.
 How about you?
 One of the influencers I interviewed this year, Kathyrn Hack, introduced me to this idea.
 Her writing and words resonated with me on a deep level.
 I am very good at beating up on myself and recognizing all my shortcomings, but self-compassion?
 That was a new idea.
 Her story led me to “Fierce Self-Compassion,” a book by Kristen Neff, and “A Radical Awakening” by Dr. Shefali.
-These are excellent books, as I had, if you want to learn more.
+These are excellent books, as I had if you want to learn more.
 It’s essential not to lose sight of yourself and to give yourself credit for your positive attributes and accomplishments, not just focus on what is missing.

 FOCUSING ON MY SELF-CARE